PadLex/SvgToGcode/README.md

 # Svg to Gcode - Flamma project
-### The definitive NPM module to construct gcode from svg files.
 Don't feel like coding?
 Use the [Inkscape extension](https://github.com/JTechPhotonics/J-Tech-Photonics-Laser-Tool).

 This library's intended purpose is to laser-cut svg images.
 However, it is structured such that it can be easily